MY MILESTONES:

 1997-2008 Assigned as a lead facilitator for programmes to facilitate or train police officers in the understanding and use of the five disciplines.

 2005, 2008 The opportunity arose for me in 2005 and again in 2008, when the Government of Botswana invited me to conduct the first retreat session for their cabinet in 2005.
-The Head of the Public Service then saw the results of a systemic analysis that I did on their national plans and began taking well to the works.
+The Head of the Public Service then saw the results of a systemic analyses that I did on their national plans and began taking well to the works.

-In the meantime, I worked on building a team with the local capacity to do (https://pinnacleacademy.weebly.com/aboutus.html) these works jointly with future clients as they may happen.
+In the meantime, I worked at building a team with the local capacity to do (https://pinnacleacademy.weebly.com/aboutus.html) these works jointly with future clients as they may happen.
 In 2018, I was primed in both.
 The process as well as the team.
 The name of the organization is called Systems Thinking Leadership Development Institution (STLDi).

 2018 In the middle of 2018, an opportunity arose to study the state of national unemployment in Botswana.
 The study involved collecting data over a fifty-year period and covering demographics ranging from population, education attainments and performance of the economy by sectors.
 The study reached a good conclusion in early 2019 by February.